 Contact Don Ledford, Public Affairs ● (816) 426-4220 ● 400 East Ninth Street, Room 5510 ● Kansas City, MO 64106

 OCTOBER 26, 2010

 FOR IMMEDIATE RELEASE

-Under federal statutes, Thompson is subject to a sentence of up to five years in federal prison without parole, plus a fine up to $250,000 and an order of restitution.
-Under the terms of today’s plea agreement, Thompson must pay all taxes, interest and penalties prior to sentencing.
+Under federal statutes, Thompson is subject to a sentence of up to 30 years in federal prison without parole, plus a fine up to $1 million and an order of restitution.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case is being prosecuted by Assistant U.S. Attorney Steven M. Mohlhenrich.
-It was investigated by IRS-Criminal Investigation and the Missouri State Highway Patrol.
+This case is being prosecuted by Assistant U.S. Attorney Kate Mahoney.
+It was investigated by the Federal Deposit Insurance Corporation and the Federal Bureau of Investigation.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at